Here are some of the features that make them different from other investments:

 share price is higher than the NAV, the shares are trading at a premium.

 Some trusts issue subscription shares.
 These shares give the holder the option to

 buy full shares in the trust at some time in the future at a fixed price.
-You can